Maintenance Cost Calculator

 Practical Tips

-- Budget 1-2% of property value annually for maintenance reserves.
+- Budget 1-2% of property value annually for maintenance reserves. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

-- Older homes (30+ years) can require 2-3% of value annually.
+- Older homes (30+ years) can require 2-3% of value annually. and seasonal patterns that reveal the best opportunities for optimization and negotiation.

 - Separate capital expenses (roof, HVAC) from routine maintenance in your budget.
+Taking the time to follow this guidance produces measurably better results and prevents common pitfalls that lead to wasted time, materials, and money.

 Frequently Asked Questions